OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 9.5 How to complain

-9.5.1 If you want to make an official compliant then you can email us at email@example.com.
-You can also make a complaint by other means such as by phone but it’s usually better to put the complaint in writing, so you have a record of what you have said.
+9.5.1 If you want to make an official complaint then you can email us at firstname.lastname@example.org.
+You can also make a complaint by other means such as phone but it’s usually better to put the complaint in writing, so you have a record of what you have said.

 9.6 What happens next?

-9.6.1 Any complaints are logged into our system and allocated to a senior member of staff, who is independent of the subject matter being complained about.
-The person handling your complaint will acknowledge it in writing, via post or email, within three Business Days.
+9.6.1 Any complaints are logged into our system and allocated to a senior member of staff who has had no previous involvement in the subject of your complaint.
+The person handling your complaint will acknowledge it in writing, via post or email, within three (3) Business Days.

-9.6.2 We aim to resolve your complaint and then we issue what is called a “final response” letter by the end of 15 Business Days after the day on which we received the complaint.
-Please note that in certain exceptional circumstances it can take up to 35 working days before the final response letter is sent in which case we will send a letter clearly indicating the reasons for the delay in answering the complaint and specifying the deadline by which we will send the final response.
+9.6.2 We aim to resolve your complaint and issue what is called a “final response” letter by the end of fifteen (15) Business Days after the day on which we received the complaint.
+Please note that in certain exceptional circumstances it can take up to thirty five (35) working days before the final response letter is sent.
+In this case we will send a letter clearly indicating the reasons for the delay in answering the complaint and specifying the deadline by which we will send the final response.

 9.7 The final response